zkurtz/ASAP-AES-workbench/README.md

     report training-set QWK scores far below that benchmark.

 - 2018.06.17: 0.381 simply by increasing the wordvec dimensionality to 100 (from 25)

+- 2018.07.03: 0.387 after dropping doc2vec and adding word2vec means (in addition to percentiles).
+The new "sequential euclidean differences" feature did not seem to help.

 ## Related work